 Environments

 The API offers two environments: Sandbox and Production.
 The Sandbox environment is designed for testing and experimentation, allowing you to simulate API interactions without affecting real data.
-The Production environment is used for live operations and should be accessed only with verified credentials.
-Throughout this documentation, references to the API endpoints default to the Sandbox environment for testing purposes.Sandbox:
+The Production environment handles live operations and requires verified credentials.
+Throughout this documentation, API endpoint references default to the Sandbox environment.Sandbox

-- API base url: https://api.sandbox.iron.xyz
+- API Base URL: https://api.sandbox.iron.xyz

 - Partner Dashboard: https://app.sandbox.iron.xyz

-- API base url: https://api.iron.xyz
+- API Base URL: https://api.iron.xyz

 - Partner Dashboard: https://app.iron.xyz